|Page 1 of 2:|| |

 Much has been written over the years regarding the 'one-note" performances of Marsha Mason.
 Four of these "one-note" performances earned Mason Oscar nominations and IMO this is the best of those four.
 ONLY WHEN I LAUGH is Neil Simon's big screen re-working of his own play THE GINGERBREAD LADY.
 Marsha Mason plays Georgia Hines, an actress recently released from rehab, trying to get her career going again, trying to re-establish a relationship with her daughter (Kristy McNichol) and trying to stay sober and not really doing a great job with any of them.
 Mason hits all the right notes here and makes Georgia a flawed and realistic human being.
 Some of Mason's best moments involve no dialogue at all...there is a wonderful scene about 2/3 of the way through the film where an on-the-edge Georgia is walking the streets of Manhattan around dusk and it seem like every other storefront she passes is a bar.
 She then stops at an interior pay phone to call her doctor from rehab; however, he is not present and Georgia doesn't want to talk to the doctor who does answer the phone.
 This scene is extremely well-played by Mason and I think it's the scene that probably nailed the Oscar nomination for her.
 Kristy McNichol charms, as always, as Polly, Georgia's self-sufficient daughter who still yearns to be Mommie's little girl sometimes.
 James Coco and Joan Hackett also deliver Oscar nominated performances as Georgia's best friends, Jimmy, an unemployed actor and Toby, a vain, society beauty trying to cope with the fact that her best years have passed her by.
 Hackett is particularly impressive as the fading beauty whose fragile ego doesn't keep her from kicking Georgia in the ass when she needs it.
 Though Simon definitely has stronger screenplays under his belt, ONLY WHEN I LAUGH is worth seeing if for no other reason, the strong performances by the four leads, three of which earned Oscar nominations.

 Comedy-drama from writer Neil Simon, an expansion of his unsuccessful play "The Gingerbread Lady", has Marsha Mason playing an alcoholic Broadway star just checking out of rehab and back into reality when her estranged teenage daughter tells her she wants the two to be roommates.
 Fairly lively, bitchy film full of wisecracks and tears becomes flabby in the second and third acts, mostly due to poor editing which might have eliminated the dross (and a few side-plots that lead nowhere).
-Mason performs one too many dramatic monologues on the telephone, and there's a seven-minute waste of film involving two college guys trying to pick up Mason and daughter Kristy McNichol at a health food restaurant.
-The film has been designed to show off Mason's range (her vulnerability, her wiseass humor, her pathos, etc.).
+Mason performs one too many dramatic monologues on the telephone, and there's six minutes of wasted film involving two college guys trying to pick up Mason and daughter Kristy McNichol at a health food restaurant.
+The movie has been designed to show off Mason's range (her vulnerability, her wiseass humor, her pathos, etc.).
 She's striking walking around New York City in her cape, less so when she's sniffling or giving an actors' seminar on the phone.
 Mason matches up perfectly with McNichol, but 17-year-old Kristy is shunted off to the side (and I disliked the padded sequence where she gets drunk like mamma).
 There are some fine moments here, but the picture gets off to a really bad start with an excruciating scene between James Coco and a Hispanic delivery boy.
 Simon takes one cheap shot after another, and yet the film isn't really about alcoholism at all, it's about masochistic behavior. **1/2 from ****

 This is a great Film, not only is it a fast moving film, but it also